• Skip to primary navigation

 The cake was decorated entirely in fondant and has big twinkly eyes and rainbow-colored mane.
 Since it was a 2 tier cake, the large eyes filled up the front of the cake nicely.

 • Cake - This was a 2 tier round cake with the top tier measuring 6 inches and the bottom tier measuring 9 inches.
 Each tier measured 6 inches in height.
-The cake itself was made in 2 flavors - top tier was a marble cake (click here for the recipe) and the bottom tier was orange cake (click here for my orange cake recipe).
+The cake itself was made in 2 flavors - top tier was a marble cake and the bottom tier was orange cake.

 • Buttercream - Each tier consisted of 3 cake layers and filled with buttercream.
 I also used buttercream to crumb coat the cakes before covering them with fondant.